burgeraw/Iovio_challenge/README.md

 }
 ```

 To start terraform in your directory you type `terraform init` and to apply the .tf code you just wrote you type `terraform apply` in your terminal.
-After that we have succesfully launched the aws instances.
+After that we have succesfully launched the aws instance.
 I used Terraform v0.11.13 + provider.aws v2.7.0.